kevinselwyn/nessemble/docs/pages/syntax.md

 Convert hex color to NES color.

-`.color` finds the closest valid NES color to the given hex color.
+Finds the closest valid NES color to the given hex color.

 Usage: